 Let’s get started!
 Double click the 5 HR-XML Getting Started Interface row.

 When you open the package you will see a configured Route/Interface.
-For this tutorial you’ll be tweaking this Route, the Geting Started Interface message.
-Right click on the row and select Edit Route from the dropdown.
+For this tutorial, you’ll be tweaking this Route, the Getting Started Interface message.
+Right-click on the row and select Edit Route from the drop-down.